238.2 Land Surveying

-The project surveyor assigned to a project will verify that the property descriptions written for acquisition are based on a legal survey tied to the PLS system and meets all requirements of the Engineering Policy Guide.
+The PLS assigned to a project will verify that the property descriptions written for acquisition of property rights (negotiated and condemned) and conveyance of property rights, are based on a legal survey tied to the PLS system and meets all requirements of the Engineering Policy Guide.
 Review may be skipped if project surveyor writes the descriptions.

-Prior to any right of way being negotiated, the Project Surveyor will review all descriptions if written by others to ensure these descriptions meet the following criteria:
+Prior to any right of way being negotiated, the PLS will review all descriptions if written by others to ensure these descriptions meet the following criteria:

 238.2.18 Location Survey Plan

 Location surveys are planned and performed according to the following procedures as well as in compliance with applicable rules for surveys administered by the Missouri Board for Architects, Professional Engineers and Professional Land Surveyors defined in 20 CSR 2030 and pertinent laws from Missouri Revised Statutes chapters 60, 226 and 327.
 All survey work will be done in English units.
 There may be special circumstances where the project surveyor cannot comply with some provisions of the minimum standards.
 If the survey deviates from these minimum standards, it should be documented, justified and archived by the project surveyor.
 Minimum standards require that such deviation be shown, described, and justified on the right of way survey plan.
 Where conditions require the use of procedures not covered in the minimum standards, the Design Division may be consulted to establish criteria and procedures for those conditions.

 The essential purpose of the location survey plan is to:

 - represent the correct size and shape of the corridor to scale,